Southern Pacific 745

 Southern Pacific 745 is a preserved Mk-5 class "Mikado" type steam locomotive that was fabricated at the Southern Pacific Railroad's Algiers Shops at Algiers Point directly across the Mississippi River from New Orleans.
-With a 2-8-2 wheel configuration, 745 was built as a freight engine for the Southern Pacific Railroad Company (SP).
+With a 2-8-2 wheel configuration, No. 745 was built as a freight engine for the Southern Pacific Railroad Company (SP).
 The locomotive returned to service in 2004 after a restoration period.
 It is currently the only operating steam locomotive in Louisiana.
-After being located in Jefferson, Louisiana for many years, it was moved to the Timbermill Museum in nearby Garyville since late 2022.
+After being located in Jefferson, Louisiana, for many years, it is being rebuilt and moved to the Timbermill Museum in nearby Garyville; the move is expected to be completed in 2026.

 History

 Historic significance

 SP 745 is regarded as a classic among steam locomotives and is on the U.S. National Register of Historic Places.